k-talo/volatile-highlights.el/docs/appearance-and-tuning.md

 ## Tuning Animations

 Core variables
-- `vhl/animation-iterations`: steps per animation.
-Higher is smoother but costs more CPU.
-Typical range: 6-12.
+- `vhl/animation-mid-frames`: internal frames between the start and end colors.
+  Higher numbers insert more frames between those endpoints and increase CPU cost.
+Typical range: 4-10.
-- `vhl/animation-iteration-delay`: per-step delay in seconds.
+- `vhl/animation-frame-interval`: per-frame (tick) delay in seconds.
 Lower is faster; a common range is 0.01-0.03.
 - `vhl/animation-start-delay`: delay before the animation begins (seconds).
 For animated styles, the delay is counted after Emacs becomes idle (idle timer), which avoids interrupting rapid command sequences.
 Set to 0 to start as soon as Emacs becomes idle; 0.1-0.2 often keeps the UI responsive during bursts of edits.
 For `static`, highlights appear immediately.
+- `vhl/animation-prestart-opacity`: opacity of the hint shown before idle-driven animations.
+Increase this when you want lighter or darker instant feedback during rapid command sequences.
+Leave it `nil` to use the style defaults (`fade-in` = 0.0, `pulse` = 1.0).

 Suggested starting points (tune to taste)
-- `fade-in`: `vhl/animation-iterations` = 6, `vhl/animation-iteration-delay` = 0.03
+- `fade-in`: `vhl/animation-mid-frames` = 4, `vhl/animation-frame-interval` = 0.03
-- `pulse`: `vhl/animation-iterations` = 12, `vhl/animation-iteration-delay` = 0.05
+- `pulse`: `vhl/animation-mid-frames` = 10, `vhl/animation-frame-interval` = 0.05

 Troubleshooting
 - If highlights are hard to see, increase contrast by changing